Portfolio-Project-PDS24/recipe-analysis/README.md

 Our question is as such: when given a vector of nutritional values, the number of minutes needed to finish the recipe, and the average rating, what would be the predicted number of calories?

 This question is a regression problem, since the `calories` column is numerical.
+We decided to classify this variable because it is easliy interpretable for someone looking to make something with certain caloric needs.